 The fryer oil consists of canola oil, which is high in inflammatory omega 6’s and trans fatty acids.
 Even a grilled chicken breast contains modified corn starch and sodium phosphates, which are preservatives used to keep the meat “fresh.”

-We like that the ground beef patty is made of 100 percent ground beef seasoned with salt and pepper, but you can still get a better cut of organic, grass-fed meat at the grocery store that doesn’t contain hormones, antibiotics, and other additives if you care about premium quality.
+We like that the ground beef patty is made of 100 percent ground beef seasoned with salt and pepper, but you can still get a better cut of organic, grass-fed meat at the grocery store if you care about premium quality.
 We thought the pork tenderloin was a good idea until we learned that it was breaded and fried, which means that you’ll either have to ask for it grilled or avoid it all together.

 Don’t even get us started on how to avoid all the delicious looking frozen custard dishes at Culver’s!
 With so much potential for error and so few healthy options available, it’s best to avoid eating at Culver’s and stick to a scratch-made keto meal at home if you’re following a strict keto plan.